GabeStah/Airbrake.io/Pitches/A Guide to Software Design Patterns/State/text.md

 }
 ```

-Everything works as you might expect, but it's worth noting the `TryStateChange()` method that is invoked after every other major method is called.
+Everything works as you might expect, but it's worth noting the `TryStateChange()` method that is invoked inside every other major method call.
 This is where this specific `ConcreteState` object determines if the assigned `Account.AccountState` should be changed to a different state or not.
 In this case, if the balance falls below the `LowerLimit` of `$0`, we want to be sure the account is now considered overdrawn.
 On the other hand, if the balance exceeds the `UpperLimit` of `$1,000`, the account should start accruing interest.

-Now, the `TryStateChange()` method and logic _could_ be placed within the base `AccountState` object, but keeping it separated and in each individual `ConcreteAccountState` class ensures that each class can have very specific logic and behavior in the future, regardless of what other states may be doing.
+Now, the `TryStateChange()` method and logic _could_ be placed within the base `AccountState` object, but keeping it separated, and inside each individual `ConcreteAccountState` class, ensures that each class can have distinctly specific logic and behavior in the future, regardless of what other states may be doing.
+It's also likely that in real-world code we'd opt to implement all the various calls to the `TryStateChange()` method in a more elegant manner, perhaps by linking all `Withdraw`, `Deposit`, and similar methods to an `event`, that could then ensure `TryStateChange()` logic is invoked when appropriate.
+But, for our purposes, this simple setup will suffice.

 Next we have the `InterestAccountState` which, as we just saw, is applied when the balance exceeds `$1,000`: